CACI-International/ergo/ergo/README.md

 * Improve std::fs file not found errors (print the file!).
 * Support unicode output in `exec` streams (for convenient printing).
 * Support generating documentation recursively (inspecting markdown links).
+* Investigate returning errors as a unique type (must like `Unset`).
+This would make catching and throwing errors more natural, and would make _caching_ errors easy/automatic (more correctly persisting the state), though some design would have to go into handling persistent source information.

 ### Optimizations
 There are a few ways to _really_ speed up scripts that should be experimented